Beyond Two-Stage Training: Cooperative SFT and RL for LLM Reasoning: Analysis

-\textbf{Training Dynamics Analysis.} We analyze the dynamics of mean reward and response length during training for BRIDGE, Cold-start, and RL-Zero on Qwen2.5-3B.
-As shown in Figure \ref{fig:train_dynamics}, the three methods exhibit markedly different patterns.
-RL-Zero suffers from online RL's sample inefficiency, showing slow growth in both response length and reward.
-Cold-start begins with extremely long responses due to SFT warm-up, \textit{causing slow training} (see in Table \ref{table:cost_perf_analysis}), followed by a sharp decline and gradual recovery.
-This "dip-then-rise" pattern indicates the model initially loses expert behavior acquired during SFT, then slowly explores new strategies—a mismatch that contributes to training inefficiency.
-Despite starting with higher rewards, Cold-start's second-phase RL lacks proper guidance, resulting in final rewards similar to RL-Zero.
+\textbf{Training Dynamics.} We analyze the dynamics of mean reward and response length during training for RL, SFT$\rightarrow$RL, BRIDGE, and SFT+RL on Qwen2.5-3B.
+As shown in Figure \ref{fig:train_dynamics}, the four methods exhibit markedly different patterns.
+RL suffers from online RL's sample inefficiency, showing slow growth in both response length and reward.
+Cold-start (SFT$\to$RL) begins with extremely long responses due to SFT warm-up, \textit{causing slow training} (see Table~\ref{table:cost_perf_analysis}), followed by a sharp decline and gradual recovery.
+Despite starting with higher rewards, Cold-start's second-phase RL lacks guidance, resulting in final rewards similar to RL-Zero.
+SFT+RL mixes the two objectives directly without coordination, which slows RL training---both the mean reward and response length improve very slowly across the entire run.
 In contrast, BRIDGE benefits from continuous SFT guidance throughout training, enabling rapid reward growth that surpasses Cold-start and achieving superior convergence.
-These dynamics demonstrate that BRIDGE's bilevel optimization enables more efficient policy learning through sustained and targeted expert guidance.
+These dynamics demonstrate that BRIDGE's bilevel optimization enables more efficient policy learning through sustained, targeted expert guidance.

-Performance on downstream tasks across training epochs shows the same pattern (Table~\ref{table:epoch_progression}): Cold-start learns quickly at the beginning but dips mid-training and finishes no better than RL-zero, indicating constrained exploration.
-BRIDGE starts strong and improves steadily to the best final performance.
-Naive Alternating narrows the gap mid-training yet remains below BRIDGE.
-RL-zero shows the poorest early-stage efficiency. (see Appendix~\ref{app: epochs} for details.)